Preparing to climb Europe’s highest mountain: Mount Elbrus

 Photo by Salome Alexa on Unsplash

 Don’t skimp out on the gear.
-Having good gear is what will make or break your climb.
-Though I should also mention that many of these companies will also rent out certain gear (like crampons and ice axes) if you don’t want to purchase them.
+Having good gear, like a cold weather rated sleeping bag and a high down count jacket, is what will make or break your climb.
+Though I should also mention that many of these companies will also rent out certain gear (like crampons and an ice axe) if you don’t want to purchase them.

 Concluding Thoughts